nearform/nscale-workshop/ex2.md

 A system is just a git repository, like the one you cloned in the previous step.
-That system definition contains everything nscale needs to know to deploy your application.
+That system definition contains everything `nscale` needs to know to deploy your application.

-Go ahead and create a new system with:
+Let's go ahead and create a new system with:

   nsd sys create

-It will ask some questions, just answer:
+It will ask some questions, we can answer as follows:

   prompt: name:  workshop
   prompt: namespace:  nscale